Program at a Glance

 "With a strong presence across the 50 states and the District of Columbia, craft breweries are a vibrant and flourishing economic force at the local, state and national level.
 As consumers continue to demand a wide range of high-quality, full-flavored beers, small and independent craft brewers are meeting this growing demand with innovative offerings, creating high levels of economic value in the process."
 Bart Watson, Brewers Association Chief Economist

-- Biological sciences: microbiology, cell physiology or biochemistry
+- Biological sciences: microbiology, cell physiology or biochemistry (general biology is not sufficient)

 - Chemistry: general, organic, inorganic or analytical